jbshannon/jbshannon.github.io/index.md

 #### Research Interests

-- Inference in incomplete information games using the Revelation Principle
+- The productivity effects of organizational efficiency in firms
 - Tests for competitive behavior in auctions
-- Hierarchical firm organization
+- Inference in incomplete information games using the Revelation Principle

 #### Education